Saiteja-44/Weather_App/README.md

 Welcome to the Weather App project!
 This single-page React application allows you to retrieve weather information based on ZIP codes.
 The app utilizes data from the OpenWeatherMap API to provide real-time weather data, hourly forecasts, and daily forecasts for the specified location.

-## Features

-### 1. Dynamic Backgrounds

-- The app dynamically changes its background image based on the weather description at the specified location.
-Different backgrounds are displayed for various weather conditions, enhancing the user experience.

-### 2. Responsive Design

 - Designed with mobile devices in mind, the Weather App offers a responsive user interface that adapts seamlessly to various screen dimensions.
 Whether you're using a smartphone, tablet, or desktop computer, you can access weather data with ease.

 ### 3. ZIP Code Validation